jafingerhut/jafingerhut.github.com/transcripts/2012-rich-hickey-the-language-of-the-system.md

 They have to directly imitate the protocol of S3.
 This is not a great place to be.
 The same thing has happened with memcache.
-People are like, well, memcache is cool.
-People are like, well, I have this other cool, distributed, redundant memory cache.
-It is like, well, I use memcache.
+People are like, memcache is cool.
+People are like, I have this other cool, distributed, redundant memory cache.
+It is like, I use memcache.

-But, I mean, this has more, better.
+But this has more, better.
 But what do they have to do?
 Mimic memcache on the wire.
 This is really a bad thing.
 And I do not know what the answer is because I do not think WSDL and things like it are the answer either.
 But it leaves us in a difficult place.

 This is an area that we can repair inside the programming language.
 There are all kinds of variants of: put stuff out of place, like S3.